-Bromelain is naturally found in the pineapple plant.
-When taken on an empty stomach, bromelain acts as an anti-inflammatory.
-Phlogenzym, a combination of trypsin protein and rutin from buckwheat with bromelain has reduced pain and improved knee function in people with arthritis.
+Bromelain is naturally found in the pineapple plant and, when taken on an empty stomach, acts as an anti-inflammatory.
+Phlogenzym, a combination of compounds from buckwheat combined with bromelain, has proven to reduce pain and to improve knee function in people with arthritis.

 Unfortunately, most research done to date on stinging nettle is of poor quality.
 Stinging nettle can cause stomach complaints and sweating.
-Stinging nettle can decrease blood glucose and blood pressure levels, so caution is warranted among people with diabetes or those with hypotension or who take blood pressure medication.
+Because it can also decrease blood glucose and blood pressure levels, caution is warranted among people with diabetes or those with hypotension or who take blood pressure medication.
 Stinging nettle contains large amounts of vitamin K and should not be used by individuals on certain blood thinners.
 Individuals who take lithium should not use stinging nettle.
 Long-term use of stinging nettle might increase the risk of kidney damage.

 Side effects of pycnogenol include dizziness, vertigo, headache, sleepiness, and upset stomach.
 Individuals with immune disorders should not take pycnogenol.

 Turmeric is used in China and India to treat arthritis by reducing pain, inflammation, and stiffness.
 Curcumin is the active ingredient in turmeric.
 A 2016 systematic review examined data from eight randomized clinical trials and determined that there was enough evidence to suggest that taking 1,000 mg of curcumin each day for eight to 12 weeks can help to reduce the pain and inflammation of arthritis and might be as effective as nonsteroidal anti-inflammatory drugs.
 However, the sample size of the studies reviewed were quite small, ranging from 45 to 124 participants.